CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 Another approach could be to have the last level of the subtree have 2 bits to indicate no-tile/tile/tile+subtree.
 I don't think this is a common enough issue to introduce extra complexity that would be felt in subtree size and implementation.
 As mentioned already, If it is an issue it can be easily remedied through other means that the spec provides.

-We could use the 7 bits in the subtree root to store the subtrees depth (and remove the need for it in the tileset.json).
+We could use the 7 bits in the subtree root to store the subtree's level count (and remove the need for it in the `tileset.json`).
 During tiling, this could allow adding an extra level to a subtree, if there would be many duds without the extra level.

 ### Schema updates

 See [Property reference](#reference-3DTILES_implicit_tiling-tileset-extension) for the `3DTILES_implicit_tiling.tileset` schema reference.
 The full JSON schema can be found in [3DTILES_implicit_tiling.tileset.schema.json](schema/3DTILES_implicit_tiling.tileset.schema.json).

 ## Notes
 _This section is non-normative._